Vacations & Sick Leave

 Compensation for Injury

-Visiting Program participants who are foreign nationals must have a visa that permits training or employment in the United States.
-Most foreign nationals in the program have one of the following nonimmigrant visas:
+Visiting Program participants must possess a valid United States non-immigrant, work authorized immigration status that permits training or employment.
+Most foreign nationals in the Visiting Program are found under one of the following non-immigrant visa classifications:

-- F-1 (student - for post-completion practical training after award of doctoral degree)
+- F-1 (Student - for post-completion practical training after award of doctoral degree)

-- O-1 (extraordinary ability in the sciences)
+- O-1 (Extraordinary ability in the sciences)